AvonReppert/udkm/README.md

 ## installation of the code

 ### option 1: download the code repository via git:
-This allows you to have editable source file that you can add to the pyhton search path.
+This allows you to have editable source file that you can add to the python search path.

 1. install git that is available from ```https://git-scm.com/downloads```
 2. run git and initialize your name and e-mail adress via: